daac-tools/vibrato/README.md

 ## Acknowledgment

-The initial version of this software was developed by LegalForce, Inc.
-But, it is not an officially supported LegalForce product.
+The initial version of this software was developed by LegalForce, Inc., but not an officially supported LegalForce product.

 ## Contribution